lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 Filter to your clinic or division to see trends for the last two years.

-  a.

 b.
 On the right side of your screen you'll see a drop-down menu labeled VIEW.
 This is how you choose what would otherwise appear as tabs at the bottom of your Excel workbook.
 Click the down arrow to see the various worksheets available:
       -  Control  - you can click on the cell next to the word "Station" and select your station number, then click "Get Clinic List"       -  ClinicSelection  - this is where you select the the clinics your team would like to include in your dataset
       -  SPTransfers  - data about Suicide Prevention transfers
       -  dataDiag - data about Diagnoses